Ennis, TX 2022

 Anyone who knows the beauty of Texas knows there is nothing lovelier than a spring day surrounded by wildflowers.
-And this is no more true than during Bluebonnet season.
-So glad the Texas Legislature deemed the bluebonnet as our Texas state flower years ago.
-I’m sure you’ll want to make plans to put at least one of these Bluebonnet festivals in Texas on your list to visit this spring.
+And this is no more true than during our Texas Bluebonnet season.
+I’m so glad the Texas Legislature deemed the bluebonnet flower our state flower years ago.
+I’m sure you’ll want to make plans to visit at least one of these Bluebonnet festivals this spring.

 If you’re looking for a bit of that heavenly beauty and a good road trip idea, April is when you need to plan your visit.
-Remember that the Texas Hill Country has beautiful blue flocks; East Texas also does.
+Remember that the Texas Hill Country has beautiful blue flocks; East Texas also does, as does North Texas.
 Whether posing along the shoulders of Highway 290 or in the fields of Brenham in East Texas, long-standing traditions are built around family portraits surrounded by bluebonnets.
+Don’t forget your camera!

 There are plenty of bluebonnet patches off I-35 going to and from Austin.
-If you do pull over to take photos, please be careful.
+If you do pull over to take photos, please be careful, and it’s a good idea to turn on your blinkers.

-- The state Legislature named the bluebonnet the Texas state flower in 1901 when only one of 2 species was found.
+- The state Legislature named the bluebonnet the Texas state flower in 1901 when only one of two species was found.

-- There are six species of bluebonnets in Texas – all of which are the state flower.
+- There are six species of bluebonnets in Texas – all of which are our state flowers.

 - Texas bluebonnets are both perennials and annuals.
 In warmer climates, they are perennials.
 Though they tend to bloom more successfully in warmer climates, Texas bluebonnets can also be grown as annuals in colder climates in areas with full sun for 8 to 10 hours a day.

-- A bluebonnet can grow up the 64.75 inches.
+- A bluebonnet can grow up to 64.75 inches.
 These have been spotted at Big Ben National Park.

 - These beautiful bonnets, named for their color and shape, bloom in clusters.
 The most common variety has vivid royal blue flowers, while the florets have white tips.
 Some varieties are pink and white.
 Each floret on the bluebonnet plant looks like a small bonnet.